scrabbletank/farhome-rules/rulesdoc.md

 #### Saint
 *Requires 5 proficiency in divine spells, 20th level*

 You add 2 superior dice to Intelligence, Willpower, and Charisma saves against undead, demons, outsiders, celestials and fey creatures.
-You can prepare any number of divine spells, and once prepared are not forgotten during the next long rest.
+You can prepare any number of divine spells, and once prepared are never forgotten.

 #### Sorcerer
 *Requires 5 proficiency in arcane spells, 20th level*

 You gain 1 spell power.
-Choose one spell you know, this spell is always prepared and does not count towards your prepared spell slots.
+Choose one spell you know, this spell is always prepared and does not count towards your prepared spell limit.
 When casting this spell you add a superior die to the spellcasting roll.

 #### Strength of Mind
 *Requires 5 Willpower, 20th level*